 Diggory, Diggory Delvet is one of several characters featured in the little anthology of seven limericks and poems.

 Near and dear to my heart is the Amiable Guinea Pig.
-As a kid in 4-H Club, I raised long-haired guinea pigs.
+As a kid in 4-H Club, I raised five long-haired guinea pigs.

 Easter Hunt in McGregor’s Garden